 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 Eber was not sent to the new camp but remained behind at Camp O’Donnell because he was “too ill” to be sent to Cabanatuan.

-According to Ople Jaggers, who was a POW with Eber, at about 9:00 pm, Eber woke up with a fever and asked him for some water.
-Since Jaggers had to walk about half a mile to get the water, by the time he got back with the water, Eber was pretty sick.
-Jaggers gave Eber a drink and then tore his own shirt into strips to use as towels that toweled Eber’s head with.
-About 1:00 in the morning, seeing that Eber’s condition was not getting any better, Jaggers woke up a doctor.
+According to Ople Jaggers, who had been a POW with Eber, at about 9:00 p.m., on November 21st, Eber woke up with a fever and asked him for some water.
+Since Jaggers had to walk about half a mile to get the water, by the time he got back with the water, Eber was very sick.
+Jaggers gave Eber a drink and then tore his own shirt into strips to use as towels on Eber’s head.
+At about 1:00 in the morning, seeing that Eber’s condition was not getting any better, Jaggers woke up a doctor.
 The doctor seeing that Eber was in bad shape moved him to the hospital.
 Jaggers stayed with Eber until the doctor told him to get some sleep.
-At 9:00 the next morning, the doctor woke Jaggers and told him that Eber had died.
-Eber Boden died on Sunday, November 22, 1942, of pneumonia.
+At 9:00 a.m., the doctor woke Jaggers and told him that Eber had died.
+T/5 Eber L. Boden died on Sunday, November 22, 1942, of pneumonia.
 He was 24 years old and the 1,547 POW – and officially – the last POW to die at the camp.
 It is not known when his family learned of his death.

 T/5 Eber L. Boden was buried in the camp cemetery in Section P, Row 8, Grave 3.
-After the war, Eber’s parents requested that his remains be returned to the United States on the U.S.A.T.
+After the war, his remains were returned to the United States on the U.S.A.T.
 Morris E. Crain and arrived in San Francisco on September 22, 1948.
 From San Francisco, his remains were sent to a distribution center, and then to his family.
-On October 17, 1948, Eber was reburied at Oakwood Memorial Cemetery in Oakwood, Oklahoma.
+On October 17, 1948, T/5 Eber L. Boden was reburied at Oakwood Memorial Cemetery in Oakwood, Oklahoma.